rasibn/rasibn/README.md

 ## Contact
-You can connect with me on on twitter
+You can connect with me on twitter